 Firstly leaving the Eurotunnel facility, and heading onto the A16 is easy, just follow the signs for Brussels (or Bruxelles as you'll see it in French).
 I find driving in France a breeze, driving standards are really good, with good lane discipline.
 Once they overtake, they pull in again.
 It can be frustrating as one lorry inches past another at around 56mph (90kph), but the French section of this trip is just 40 miles (64km).
 Then you hit Belgium.

-It's also worth noting that as you exit Brussels to the east, the situation appears to improve, and by the time you hit the Netherlands you've forgotten about it.
+It is also worth noting that as you exit Brussels to the east, the situation appears to improve, and by the time you hit the Netherlands, you have forgotten about it.

-In town driving is good and Cologne, like so many European cities, has an extensive tram network, but that's not a real issue.
+In town, driving is good and Cologne, like many European cities, has an extensive tram network you need to be aware of, but that is not a real issue.

 Why not cheer yourself up in January and plan a trip to the Christmas markets for December?

-I park centrally, underneath the Dom Market, and that costs around £20 per day.
-However where you park largely affects that cost.
+I park centrally, underneath the Dom Market, and that costs around £25 per day (2021 Prices).
+However, where you park largely affects that cost.